exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 This tutorial walks you through the setup of the Exasol SageMaker-Extension project and presents an  use-case of how this extension can be used in Exasol.

-Exasol Sagemaker Extension enables you to develop an end-to-end machine learning project on data stored in Exasol using AWS SageMaker Autopilot service.
+The Exasol Sagemaker Extension enables you to develop an end-to-end machine learning project on data stored in Exasol using the AWS SageMaker Autopilot service.

-The use-case handles a publicly available real-world data provided by a heavy truck manufacturer (see Use Case[#use-case]).
+The use-case handles a publicly available real-world dataset provided by a heavy truck manufacturer (see (Use Case)[#use-case]).
 With the provided extension, a machine learning model is developed which allows predicting  whether the truck failures are related to a particular component.